The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: The Chern Character

 \end{theorem}

 A conceptual way to prove Thm.~\ref{ThmChClosed} is to exploit the coalgebra structure on the space $\Hom(\B(\Omega), \Lin(\Hil))$ of $\Lin(\Hil)$-valued bar cochains, together with derived constructions.
 The result then follows from calculations similar to those of Quillen \cite[Section~8]{Quillen}.
-However, instead of introducing the algebraic machinery to adapt Quillen's arguments, we use the trick of passing to the acyclic extension of $\Mod$ as explained in Example~\ref{ExampleExtension}.
+However, instead of introducing the algebraic machinery to adapt Quillen's arguments, we use the trick of passing to the acyclic extension $\Omega_{\T}$ of $\Omega$.